moisoni97/google-inapp-billing/README.md

 # Initiate a purchase

-* Purchase a non-consumable / consumable product:
+* Purchase a non-consumable/consumable product:

 ```java
 billingConnector.purchase(this, "sku_id");